Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Conclusion and Outlook

 \acknowledgments The authors thank Prof. Xian-Hui Ge, Rui-Dong Zhu, Hong-Fei Shu, Yang Lei and Masataka Matsumoto for helpful discussions.
 K.Z.
 (Hong Zhang) thanks Prof. Hong L\"u for drawing attention to this interesting subject.
+We are particularly grateful to the anonymous referee for their insightful comments and highly constructive suggestions, which directly prompted the extension of our analysis to the charged massive case and significantly broadened the theoretical scope of this manuscript.
 This work is supported by a classified fund from Shanghai city.